Cart

 No, you don't need to use your trademark to register it in Canada.
 But after registration, you must use it within three years to prevent possible cancellation for non-use.
 If you fail to use your trademark in this period, someone else might challenge your registration due to non-use, risking its cancellation.

-Could you provide me with an example of a study?
+Could you provide me with an example of a study in Canada?

 Sure, we can do that.
 Just send an email to [email protected], and we'll happily send you a sample to look at.